Emotions run the world, and nobody taught us how to work with them.

-Actfullness is a body of work about responding more deliberately.
-At its centre is The Decision Maker, the internal mechanism that converts thoughts and feelings into behaviour.
+Actfullness is about changing that.
+It means Act with full awareness.
+It’s a growing resource of articles, guides, and tools built around The Decision Maker — the internal mechanism that converts thoughts and feelings into behaviour.

 The Decision Maker helps you pause, think and respond deliberately.
 This often leads to less regret, disillusionment and burnout, and more decisions that align with what matters to you.